quantumlib/qsim/README.md

 Sergei Isakov (Google): qsim and qsimh simulators, Vamsi Krishna Devabathini (Google): Cirq interface.

+## Acknowledgements

+Orion Martin (Google) has contributed in setting up TBD

 ## Disclaimer

 This is not an officially supported Google product.